 Under Luxembourg domestic tax law, a similar PE concept exists but is defined in a broader way and is to be understood as every fixed piece of equipment or place that serves for the operation of an established business.

-This new provision provides that the definition of a PE is to be construed solely on the basis of the criteria mentioned by the DTT.
+This provision provides that the definition of a PE is to be construed solely on the basis of the criteria mentioned by the DTT.

-Under the new paragraph, the Luxembourg tax authorities may request from the taxpayer a confirmation from the other contracting state, through any relevant document, that it effectively recognises the existence of a PE in its territory.
+Under this paragraph, the Luxembourg tax authorities may request from the taxpayer a confirmation from the other contracting state, through any relevant document, that it effectively recognises the existence of a PE in its territory.
 In certain situations, the confirmation is to be given upfront and must be attached to the annual tax return.